o-be-one/kubernetes-at-home/docs/src/index.md

 And the cluster hardware is:

 - 3 x Control Plane: Trigkey G4 with Intel N100 (4 cores, 4 threads), 16GB DDR4, and 500GB NVMe
-- 2 x Workers: Beelink SER5 with AMD 5560U (6 cores, 12 threads), 16GB DDR4, and 500GB NVMe
+- 2 x Workers: Beelink SER5 with AMD 5560U (6 cores, 12 threads), 16GB DDR4, and 500GB NVMe - I may had a third at some point
+- I'm thinking to add a NAS soon, so I keep backups locally and I can also host a local S3

 ### Network

 My Internet connection is 1.5 Gbps down / 900 Mbps up with a dynamic public IP.

-The whole cluster is under a managed dedicated VLAN.
-My Internet connection is 1.5 Gbps down / 900 Mbps up with a dynamic public IP.
+I also use a VPN solution made to open HTTP access to public ([Tailscale funnel](https://tailscale.com/) / [Cloudflare Argo Tunnel](https://www.cloudflare.com/)) We will see later how I deal with that.

+I've provisionned a dedicated VLAN on my network for the cluster, with DHCP and LAN DNS managed by Unifi Dream Machine.
+Folowing are the IPs used:

 - 192.168.200.101 to 192.168.200.103: Control Planes
 - 192.168.200.111 to 192.168.200.112: Workers

-### Machines

-- 3 x Control Plane: Trigkey G4 with Intel N100 (4 cores, 4 threads), 16GB DDR4, and 500GB NVMe
-- 2 x Workers: Beelink SER5 with AMD 5560U (6 cores, 12 threads), 16GB DDR4, and 500GB NVMe

 ### Software

+I've challenged several solutions.
+I started with Alpine Linux and k3s previous year, then I moved to a solution available on GitHub to automatically [deploy a cluster on Hetzner using Terraform](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner).
+The solution for Hetzner was using [MicroOS from SUSE](https://microos.opensuse.org/).
+When I've looked why they would use MicrOS, I've discovered that some OS are names "Container OS" and started to look more about [Flatcar](https://www.flatcar.org/) and alternatives.
+And then, a friend told me about another option.

+I now use [Talos OS](https://www.talos.dev/).
 Talos is one of the most impressive OS for Kubernetes, described as "Kubernetes OS".
-Talos expose an API that provides near experience to Kubernetes, and disable SSH.
-You configure it using their tool, talosctl, that helps generate config file that can be used in cloud-init or that can be applied using talosctl.
-It embeds several features like easy upgrades.
+Talos expose an API that provides similar experience to Kubernetes where you control it using an API.
+SSH is not available on this OS, instead you configure it using their tool named talosctl.
+Talos CLI will also helps you to generate config files that can be used in cloud-init or that can be applied using talosctl command directly.

 ## Security